farukerdem34/hotfix-kvadra-touchpad-nixos/README.md

 }
 ```

-So looks like interrupt comes, `i2c_dw_isr` cannot recognize it as
+It appears that when an interrupt occurs, i2c_dw_isr cannot recognize it
-its own (which BTW may be normal; due to the very asynchronous nature
+as its own (which may be normal; due to the asynchronous nature of
-of interrupts delivery, spurious interrupts may sometimes happen) and
+interrupt delivery, spurious interrupts can occasionally happen) and
-returns `IRQ_NONE` which eventually causes kernel to consider the
+returns IRQ_NONE.
+This leads the kernel to consider the interrupt
-interrupt unhandled and disable it.
-As result, the touchpad (and
+unhandled and disable it, resulting in the touchpad (and the entire I2C
-entire I2C stack actually, but touchpad is very noticeable) stops working.
+stack, though the touchpad issue is more noticeable) ceasing to
+function.

-We have coughs this issue in the ROSA linux with kernel 6.12.4 and
+We encountered this issue in ROSA Linux with kernel version 6.12.4, and
-it still exists in the 6.12.10.
+it persists in version 6.12.10.

-This issue didn't exist in the 6.6.47 kernel.
+This issue did not exist in kernel version 6.6.47.

-The very similar issue was reported for the Arch linux against the
+A similar issue has been reported for Arch Linux against kernel version
-6.12.8 kernel:
+6.12.8:

   * https://bbs.archlinux.org/viewtopic.php?id=302348

 ## The solution

-This simple module registers itself as a handler of all IRQs, used by
+This simple module registers itself as a handler for all IRQs used by
-I2C controllers installed into the system.
+the I2C controllers installed in the system.

-The added interrupt handler does actually nothing, but always returns
+The added interrupt handler does nothing but always returns IRQ_HANDLED,
-IRQ_HANDLED, so effectively preventing kernel from disabling these
+effectively preventing the kernel from disabling these interrupts.
-interrupts.

-Please notice, that doing so might yield one of two results:
+Please note that this approach may yield one of two results:

   * it could fix the problem, in case that unhanded interrupt detection
     is false positive, as in our case
-  * or it could cause interrupt storm, when the same interrupt comes
+  * or it could cause interrupt storm if the same interrupt occurs
-    again and again and nobody recognizes and handles it (this is why
+    repeatedly without being recognized or handled (which is why the kernel
-    kernel automatically disables unhanded interrupts it detects).
+    automatically disables unhandled interrupts).

-In our case, the solution works reliable and fixes initial problem.
+In our case, this solution has proven reliable and effectively resolves
+the initial problem.

 <!-- vim:ts=8:sw=4:et:textwidth=72
 -->